PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 G1 X43.3 Y-25 Z10 ; Tower Y </br>
 G1 X0 Y50 Z10 ; Tower Z</br>

+Some people try to adjust this manually by physically moving the home sensors.
+This is usually unnecessary if you perform software calibration.
+However, more than a couple of people have started "chasing their own tail" in a sense that they were running around in circles changing both the physical placement and M666 in a loop.
+If you are going to change the physical placement, do that first (with M666 X0 Y0 Z0) and then only do software calibration after that.

 ### M665 L Diagonal Rod Length (-l) and ratio (-Lratio)
 [Marlin Reference Page](https://marlinfw.org/docs/gcode/M665.html) </br>
 [Visual Representation/Math](https://reprap.org/wiki/Delta_geometry) </br>